 Important information about the COVID-19 vaccine

-Pregnant women in Ireland are now able to get a COVID-19 vaccine between 14-36 weeks.
-It is important to take the vaccine as soon as it is offered to protect you and your baby.
+Pregnant women in Ireland can get the COVID-19 vaccine and booster at any time in pregnancy.
+It is important to take the vaccine to protect you and your baby.
 The COVID-19 vaccines are safe.

 We know a lot of pregnant Traveller women will have questions about the COVID-19 vaccine.
 It’s really important that we get the right information.
 Below you will find accurate information about the COVID-19 vaccine.